Bethuadahari railway station

 Bethuadahari railway station is a rural Indian railway station of the Sealdah–Ranaghat–Lalgola branch line in Eastern Railway zone.
 The station situated in Nadia district in the Indian state of West Bengal.
 It serves Bethuadahari, Nakashipara and the surrounding areas.
 Few passengers, EMU and Express trains pass over the railway station.

 History

 Initially the Calcutta (Sealdah)-Kusthia line of Eastern Bengal Railway was opened to traffic in 1862.
 The Ranaghat–Lalgola branch line was established in 1905 as an extension of Sealdah–Ranaghat line.
 This railway station situated at Bethudahari town.
 The rail distance between Bethuadahari and Sealdah is 126 km.
 (96 miles).
 After the electrification and inauguration of double track by the Indian Railways, this Station was modified and reconstructed into three platforms.

+Sanctuary

+The nearby reserve forest is known mainly for python and deer.
+Bethuadahari Avayaranya or Bethuadahari Wildlife Sanctuary is very important tourist spot of the state.
+It is famous for insemination of deers.
+The sanctuary covers 67 ha, and was established in 1980 to preserve a portion of the central Gangetic alluvial ecozone.
+There is a sugarcane laboratory in front of the local Block Development Office.